rwngallego/healthcheck/docs/design.md

 The application will have HTTP handlers, the Application logic and the DB repositories.
-There will be an event bus, and a set of components (workers/push service) that will comunicate through it.
+There will be an event bus, and a set of components (workers/push service) that will communicate through it.

 ![img/architecture.v1.jpg](img/architecture.v1.jpg)

 There will be a pool of workers (Pollers) in charge of performing periodic health checks to the services.
 They will receive events when adding/removing/updating a service and produce events with the status of the services.
-Additionally, there can be a Push Service (Extra) in charge of pushing the real updates to the clients through [web sockets](https://vertx.io/blog/real-time-bidding-with-websockets-and-vert-x/).
+Additionally, there could be a Push Service (Extra) in charge of pushing the real updates to the clients through [web sockets](https://vertx.io/blog/real-time-bidding-with-websockets-and-vert-x/).
 In this case, the event bus plays a crucial